 In March 2018, we entered into an equity distribution agreement (the Equity Distribution Agreement) with Canaccord Genuity Inc. (Canaccord), pursuant to which we may, from time to time, sell shares of our common stock (the Shares), having an aggregate offering price of up to \$10 million through Canaccord, as our sales agent.
 The Shares will be offered and sold by us pursuant to our previously filed and currently effective Registration Statement on Form S-3 (Reg.
 No. 333-216741) (the Registration Statement).
 The Shares may only be offered and sold by means of a prospectus, including a prospectus supplement, forming part of the effective Registration Statement.
 Sales of the common stock, if any, will be made at market prices by methods deemed to be an "at the market offering" as defined in Rule 415 promulgated under the Securities Act of 1933, as amended (the Securities Act), including sales made directly on The Nasdaq Capital Market, on any other existing trading market for the common stock, or to or through a market maker other than on an exchange.
-During the six months ended June 30, 2018, we did not issue any shares of common stock under the Equity Distribution Agreement.
+During the nine months ended September 30, 2018, we sold an aggregate of 5,766,247 shares of common stock and received \$4.0 million after deducting commissions related to the Equity Distribution